rstemmer/musicdb/README.md

 The `install.sh` script checks for tools needed to install MusicDB.
 Furthermore `musicdb-check.sh` list all tools and Python modules needed by MusicDB.
 You can run the check-script at any time.
-But before working with MusicDB you should install the none-optional dependencies.

 Execute `pip install -r requirements.txt` to install a basic set of Python modules needed for MusicDB.